xueyouchao/xueyouchao.github.io-hexo/source/_posts/Lock-Free-Ring-Queue-for-Multi-producer-and-Multi-consumer.md

 ### A little history
 * Lock-free ring queue datastructure attracted a lot of attention in the concurrency world because of the name LMAX Disruptor in [2011](http://www.oracle.com/us/corporate/press/512656).
 You can still find the presentation back on Dec 2010 [here](https://www.infoq.com/presentations/LMAX).
 Never heared of Disruptor?
 Spring framework uses it undernearth since [2013](https://spring.io/blog/2013/11/12/it-can-t-just-be-big-data-it-has-to-be-fast-data-reactor-1-0-goes-ga).

-* The lock-free ring queue was sit at the core of Disruptor.
+* The lock-free ring queue is at the core of Disruptor.
 * The same data structure was in BSD code back in [2008](https://svnweb.freebsd.org/base/head/sys/sys/buf_ring.h?view=markup&pathrev=185162).
 * The same data structure is used in [linux kernel](http://lxr.free-electrons.com/source/include/linux/kfifo.h).
 * Also in famous intel [DPDK framework](http://dpdk.org/browse/dpdk/tree/lib/librte_ring/rte_ring.h).